ThePansmith/KCP/Ideas.md

 # Current ideas list for the pack:

-* Botantia as a viable/only? early to midgame power source
 * Gregtech styled ore viens done with e.g. Ore Tweaker
 * Mod singularities
   * Like Item type singularities, but focus on the most commonly used items in a given mod.